 Teachers use a range of strategies to meet children's special educational needs.
-Lessons have clear learning objectives and staff differentiate work appropriately, and use assessment to inform the next stage of learning.
+Lessons have clear learning objectives and staff provide scaffolding to ensure access for all pupils and use assessment to inform the next stage of learning.

 At St Felix Catholic School, all staff support children in a manner that acknowledges their entitlement to share the same learning experiences that their peers enjoy.
 We provide sufficient support to enable pupils to learn but also to foster pupil independence.
 To support this, risk assessments are completed and reviewed at least annually where pupils exhibit behaviour related to their special needs which may otherwise limit access to a full curriculum offer.
 Wherever possible, we do not withdraw children from the classroom situation.
 There are times though when, to maximise learning, we ask the children to work in small groups, or in a one-to-one situation outside the classroom.